-As we continue our sermon series entitled, Summer Reads, this week we consider: “Dicey Dichotomies.”
-Here’s how you can be praying:
+As we continue our sermon series in Exodus with this week’s sermon, “Encountering I AM,” here’s how you can be praying: